JayChrome/Machine-Learning-Course-6070/README.md

 The training, test, and emails are locaed in the file data.zip, within my repository for reference.

-The libraries and source for the data are below:
+<b>The libraries and source for the data are below:</b>

-# In this section we are importing libraries
+In this section we are importing libraries
-# The OS module in Python provides functions for creating and removing a directory (folder), fetching its contents, changing and identifying the current directory
+The OS module in Python provides functions for creating and removing a directory (folder), fetching its contents, changing and identifying the current directory
-# Import numpy allows us to turn our dataframe into an array
-# Counter is an unordered collection where elements are stored as Dict keys and their count as dict value.
+Import numpy allows us to turn our dataframe into an array Counter is an unordered collection where elements are stored as Dict keys and their count as dict value.
-#Sklearn naive bayes and metrics will help us run the model and get an accuracy score
-#Import time allows us to work with time
-#from subprocess import check_output gets the output of the calling program in python.
+Sklearn naive bayes and metrics will help us run the model and get an accuracy score Import time allows us to work with time from subprocess import check_output gets the output of the calling program in python.

 import os
 import numpy as np
 from collections import Counter